 About The Bicycle Story

 But, for all its significance, the bicycle’s engrossing history would be nothing without people.
 The athletes that devote the prime of their life to training and suffering in order to perform their brilliant feats of strength.
 The artisans that design and build the bicycles and components we ride.
 The advocates that work tirelessly to open trails and make the roads safer to ride on.
-The miscreants and dirtbags that get drawn to cycling generation after generation.
-These are the people that make cycling cultures so damn interesting.
+The dirtbags that get drawn to cycling generation after generation.
+These are the people that make cycling so damn interesting.

 Got an idea for an interview?
 Questions?
 Rants of your own?
 Send ‘em to